-Affiidavit of E. Winslow Coffin.
+Affidavit of E. Winslow Coffin.

-E. Winslow Coffin, residing at Glendale, Camden County, New Jersey, upon first being duly sworn, deposes and says: I was employed in May, 1866, by the Walnut Grove Gold-Mining Company of Arizona as book-keeper My father, Edward W. Coffin, being superintendent, I accompanied him to that Territory, arriving there about August 1, 1866.
-Previous to our leaving Philadelphia the superintendent was instructed to proceed to investigate the case, and if, in his opinion, it was safe to erect the mill and prosecute the operations of the company, to do so; if not, to store the machinery, merchandise, &c., belonging to the company.
-After due consultation with the military and civil authorities of the Territory, and upon full assurance that we were to be protected by the military force of the district, we commenced the erection of the mill.
-The superintendent reported to the company in Philadelphia that he had secured promises of protection that satisfied him, and, as the mine was rich and the facilities for working it good, he would proceed to operate the enterprise at once.
+E. Winslow Coffin, residing at Glendale, Camden County, New Jersey, upon first be-duly sworn, deposes and says: I was employed in May, 1866, by the Walnut Grove ad Mining Company of Arizona as book-keeper.
+My father, Edward W. Coffin, being perintendent, I accompanied him to that Territory, arriving there about August 1, Companies to up having Bhiladalubia the cuprintendent was instantiated and the second secon berintendent, I accompanied him to that Territory, arriving there about August 1, 16.
+Previous to our leaving Philadelphia the superintendent was instructed to pro-seed to investigate the case, and if, in his opinion, it was safe to erect the mill and resecute the operations of the company, to do so; if not, to store the machinery, mer-handise, &c., belonging to the company.
+After due consultation with the military and civil authorities of the Territory, and upon full assurances that we were to be pro-tected by the military force of the district, we commenced the erection of the mill.
+The superintendent reported to the company in Philadelphia that he had secured promises of protection that satisfied him, and, as the mine was rich and the facilities are working it goed he would proceed to overstate the enterprise at once.
+He draw on bromises of protection that satisfied film, and, as the interprise at once.
+He drew on br working it good, he would proceed to operate the enterprise at once.
 He drew on the company for moneys, and sent to San Francisco for a full stock of provisions, chemicals, supplies, mules, wagons, &c.
 In the mean time we employed a force of about forty men, and commenced the erection of the mill and other necessary buildings.
-We depended upon pack-animals to supply us until the supplies from San Francisco arrived.

-Scarcely a week passed that we were not molested by Indians, and all this time making earnest appeals to the commander of the district for protection, and received many promises of aid.
-One train, when within ten miles of the mill, was attacked by In-dians, and three teamsters killed and the whole train captured.
-I spent two weeks riding over the country endeavoring to employ teams to haul our ore to the mill, which was then ready to commence crushing, and succeeded in securing teams at two different times, but on both occasions Indians prevented the fulfilment of their contract.
+We pended upon pack-animals to supply us until the supplies from San Francisco arrived.
+Scarcely a week passed that we were not molested by Indians, and all this time making earnest appeals to the commander of the district for protection, and received many romises of aid.
+Our train, when within ten miles of the mill, was attacked by In-ans, and three teamsters killed and the whole train captured.
+I spent two weeks ding over the country endeavoring to employ teams to haul our ore to the mill, which as then ready to commence crushing, and succeeded in securing teams at two different times, but on both occasions Indians prevented the fulfillment of their contracts.
 It was impossible to get the ore to the mill (half a mile) without teams.
-After all these disasters, and the failure to establish a military camp at our mill, Edward W. Coffin came East, leaving me in charge of the enterprise.
+After all these disasters, and the failure to establish a military camp at our mill, Edward W. Coffin came east, leaving me in charge of the enterprise.
 He returned in the following July, having secured more means to prosecute the enterprise.
-During the superintendent's absence several men were killed, and all our mules and horses captured by Indians.
-A few days after his return the superintendent returned to Philadelphia again, and left me to run the mill during his absence.
+During the superintendent's A few days after his return the superintendent returned to Philadelphia again, and. left me to run the mill during his absence.
 I had thirty-four head of mules and horses, but within two days after his departure the Indians attacked and captured every one of them, and killed the herders.
-After this misfortune I employed nine men and left them in charge of the mill, and started to San Francisco to put myself in communication with the company.
-Soon after I was ordered to return, and arrived in Phila-delphia in November, 1867.
+After this misfortane I employed nine men and left them in charge of the mill, and started to San Francisco to put myself in communication with the company.
+Soon after I was ordered to return, and arrived in Philadelphia in November, 1867.
 The expenses of the company were about \$300,000, and the buildings erected at the Bully Bueno mine, and which were burned July 9, 1869, by Indians, were very valuable.